PhilDay-CT/cheriot-demos/configuration_broker/README.md

 The interval reflects that parsing an object and/or applying updates can can be expensive tasks, and protects against DoS attacks from a compromised Provider.
 The Broker will reject without attempting to parse any updates that are made less that min_interval since the last attempt.

+Parsers that can run without any heap interaction could be co-located in the same sandbox.
+In the demo we use a combination of cheriot library wrapper to coreJSON from FreeRTOS and magic_emun, which requires a small amount of heap manipulation.
+Running each parser in its own sandbox compartment with a small heap quota prevents any risk of interaction between the different configuration item types even if there is some peristent heap based attack on the parser.

 ##### Integrity
 The Broker trusts that the Parser will correctly populate the object, but this can be established by code inspection & testing.